ngdeveloper-projects/img-to-story-gen/README.md

 **Problem**: Model download fails or takes too long

 **Solution**:
-- Manually pull the model: `ollama pull llava`
+- Manually pull the model: `ollama pull llava:7b` (macOS) or `ollama pull llava:7b` (Windows)
 - Check your internet connection
-- The model is ~4GB, so ensure you have enough disk space
+- The model is ~4-5 GB, so ensure you have enough disk space
+- If you still have issues, try: `ollama pull llava:7b --verbose` to see detailed download progress

 #### Slow Generation
 **Problem**: Story generation takes a long time